Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Cubs have a record of 5-4.
+- In nine games over the last 10 matchups when favored by sportsbooks, the Cubs have a record of 4-5.

-- The Cubs and their opponents have combined to hit the over just once in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over eight times.

 Cubs Betting Records & Stats

-- The Cubs have been the moneyline favorite 81 total times this season.
-They've finished 47-34 in those games.
+- The Cubs have won 47 of the 82 games they were listed as the moneyline favorite this season (57.3%).

-- Chicago has a 31-16 record (winning 66% of its games) when playing as moneyline favorites of -135 or shorter.

-- In the 147 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 72 times (72-71-4).
+- Chicago has had an over/under set by bookmakers 148 times, and have combined with opponents to go over the total in 73 of those games (73-71-4).

-- The Cubs have put together a 5-6-0 record ATS this season.
+- The Cubs have a 5-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!